Automatic design of Hamiltonians: Method

 In general, for any observable $T(\{\gamma\})$ a term proportional to $(T(\{\gamma\})-T_{ref})^2$ may be added to the loss function to select the solutions where the value of the observable is close to the desired value $T_{ref}$.

-The loss function $LF$ will be a weighted sum of the chosen observables evaluated for a particular finite system size $N$: $t^N_k$ or a system-size independent property $T_s$
+The loss function $LF$ will be a weighted sum of the chosen observables evaluated for a particular finite system size $N$: $t^N_k$ or system-size independent properties $T_s$

-where $G_N$ are constant coefficients used to prioritise certain system sizes if needed (in most cases we set $G_N$ proportional to the Hilbert space dimension) and the weights $w_k$ and $w_s$ are hyperparameters defining the importance of every observable.
-The terms included into the loss function and the weights fully specify the question we are answering by minimising it.
+where $G_N$ are constant coefficients used to prioritise certain system sizes if needed (in most cases we set $G_N$ proportional to the Hilbert space dimension) and the weights $w_k$ and $w_s$ are hyper-parameters defining the importance of an observable.

 A regularisation term proportional to

 may be added to the loss function to look for a solution in the vicinity of a certain reference point in the parameter space $\{\gamma^{ref}_m\}$.